Downtown Transit Center (Houston): History

 In 1993, METRO began negotiating locations for a $17 million downtown bus transit facility, which would reduce bus traffic along Main Street and accommodate the larger volume of downtown buses required by its Regional Bus Plan.
 The proposal encountered resistance from downtown business interests, who desired a location south of the Pierce Elevated (I-45) to reduce disruption to downtown pedestrian corridors, as well as local churches and condominiums, who cited noise and vibration concerns.
 METRO selected a location just north of the Pierce Elevated, which was viewed as a "compromise" site, with a planned opening date of 1999.

 In 1997, due to funding issues, construction of the center was delayed to 2010.
-However, in 2000, the project was re-prioritized and set to open in 2005, which would correspond with the end of METRO headquarters' lease at Total Plaza and the planned opening of a new light rail line.
+However, in 2000, the project was re-prioritized and set to open in 2005, which would correspond with the end of METRO headquarters' lease at Louisiana Place and the planned opening of a new light rail line.
 The facility was simply named Downtown Transit Center, though an alternative proposal suggested the name Cathedral Square in reference to the nearby Co-Cathedral of the Sacred Heart.

 In 2001, the site was used for a groundbreaking ceremony for the rail line.
 In late 2003, Houston Metro opted to name the headquarters building on the site after then-mayor Lee P. Brown in recognition of his advocacy for the light rail line.

 The station, along with the Red Line as a whole, was opened on January 1, 2004.
 At the end of the same year, METRO began moving offices to the building, starting with the METRO RideStore.

 In 2021, METRO began adding bus-only lanes along Travis Street and Milam Street leading to and from the transit center.